Extreme programming practices: Test driven development

 For a more intense version of the above process, see Uncle Bob's Three Rules of TDD.

 Whole team

 Within XP, the "customer" is not the one who pays the bill, but the one who really uses the system.
 XP says that the customer should be on hand at all times and available for questions.
 For instance, the team developing a financial administration system should include a financial administrator.
+All the skills necessary to deliver the software product should be present on the team.